anthonymakela/anthonymakela.github.io/_posts/2018-12-04-Traffic-Accident-Analysis.md

 ### Number of deaths monthly

-Although the common assumption would be that most of the accidents that lead to death would occur in the Winter season, however this doens't seem to be the case.
+Although the common assumption would be that most of the accidents that lead to death would occur in the Winter season, however, this doesn't seem to be the case.
 The graph displays that most of the deaths actually happen during summer time.
-Perhaps the accidents are more serious in the summer and that's why the consequences are worse.
+Perhaps the accidents are more serious in the summer and that’s why the consequences are worse.

 ``` r
 accidents_$Paiva = as.yearmon(accidents_$Paiva, format = "%d.%m.%Y")